LyonsLab/PhytoOracle/docs/project_description.rst

 About TERRA-REF
 ---------------

 Modern agriculture has made great progress in reducing hunger and poverty and improving food security and nutrition but still faces tremendous challenges in the coming decades.
 In order to accelerate plant breeding, we need novel high-throughput phenotyping (HTP) approaches to advance the understanding of genotype-to-phenotype.
 The Transportation Energy Resources from Renewable Agriculture Phenotyping Reference Platform (TERRA-REF) is one such program that aims to transform plant breeding by using remote sensing to quantify plant traits.
 The TERRA-REF project provides a data and computation pipeline responsible for collecting, transferring, processing and distributing large volumes of crop sensing and genomic data.
-Visit official `
+Visit official website `here <https://terraref.org/>`_.

 |gantry|_